Gapan Church

+History

 Foundation

 The Augustinians formally accepted Gapan and established in it a community with its own minister on August 28, 1595.
 Situated across the Rio Chico, Gapan was originally bounded by Manicling, San Miguel de Mayumo and the Cordillera mountains.
-Due to its rapid progress, the Provincial Council decreed on October 31, 1636 that Gapan be divided into two vicariates.
-The first will be composed of Gapan, Junas and San Miguel and the second will be composed of the areas north of the river.
+Due to its rapid progress, the Provincial Council decreed on October 31, 1636, that Gapan be divided into two vicariates; the first will be composed of Gapan, Junas and San Miguel and the second will be composed of the areas north of the river.
 In 1704, Governor General Domingo de Zabalburu ordered that all Chinese living in the missions of Bongabon, Santor, Carranglan and Pantabangan transfer to Gapan.
 These movement witnessed the steady increase of population.
-In 1612 Gapan merely had a population of 1,800 which soared to 3,651 in 1760 and in 1896, 15,238.
+In 1612, Gapan merely had a population of 1,800 which soared to 3,651 in 1760 and in 1896, 15,238.

 Construction

 The Order of Saint Augustine administered the parish of Gapan from its foundation in 1595.
-However the secular priests took over in 1770.
+However, the secular priests took over in 1770.
 The present church was constructed under the direction of the friars Laredo, Cornejo and Laneza from 1856 to 1872.
 Fray Francisco Laredo started the construction of the church and finished the work on the walls, the dome, the presbytery and the transept.
 It was his successors Fray Antonio Cornejo and Fray Leonardo Laneza who worked for the completion of the church.

 The church was built on the spot cleared by Augustinian friars Contreras, Tendilla, Caballo and Salazar in 1595.
 The church is distinctly Byzantine in style and is built from blocks of limestone and bricks.
 The bricks, locally known as laryo, were made in two sites.
 The first site is only a few blocks away from the church in San Vicente while the second site is in San Lorenzo, the two oldest settlements in Gapan.